iggredible/Learn-Vim/ch25_vimscript_equalities_conditionals_and_loops.md

 ---
 title: "Equalities, Conditionals, and Loops"
 metaTitle: "Equalities, Conditionals, and Loops"
-metaDescription: "Equalities, Conditionals, and Loops"
+metaDescription: "How to write basic expressions with equalities, conditionals, and loops."
 ---

 In this chapter, you will learn about equalities, conditionals, and loops using the data types you learned in the previous chapter.